karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

 - Bounds & descriptions (America/Chicago daily 1‑day rule):
   - Fixed recurring bounds rendering when `includeBounds=true` by treating RRULE floating dates correctly (UTC fields reflect local wall time) and rebuilding them in the rule’s timezone before formatting.
 Removes wrong outputs like “from 2025‑09‑30 19:00”.
   - Improved earliest‑bound pre‑pass: when the earliest blackout candidate is the domain minimum (baseline blackout), accept the earliest active start directly.
 This corrects the earliest start for the Chicago daily 1‑day case.
+  - Earliest pre‑pass: prefer compiled `dtstart` (floating) for earliest active candidates; fall back to `rrule.after` only when `dtstart` is absent.
+This removes environment‑dependent drift (e.g., local zone +13h) and makes the earliest bound equal to the starts clamp in America/Chicago.

 - Description tests:
   - Added America/Chicago assertion that the daily 1‑day rule with a `starts` clamp renders bounds as local midnight (`from 2025-10-01 00:00`) and not the incorrect `from 2025-09-30 07:00`.